Rossyafk/spring-boot-demo/README.md

 docker-compose up -d
 ```

-The server will be available on the docker instance IP (localhost or similar) port 7000 / 8000
+The server will be available on the docker instance IP (localhost or similar) port 7000 and 8000

 ### Sending commands